CESNET/libnetconf2/README.md

 For a reference implementation of NETCONF client and server, check the **Netopeer2** project.

+## Deprecation Notice

+libnetconf2 version 1 is deprecated and while still being supported, no new features or complex bugfixes will be implemented.
+It is recommended to switch to using version 2.

 ## Branches

 The project uses 2 main branches `master` and `devel`.
 Other branches should not be cloned.
 In `master` there are files of the